Creating custom schemas for key-value pair classification and extraction

-Create JSON schemas to extract specific fields from structured documents with the text extraction API.
+Create JSON schemas to extract specific fields from structured documents with the text classification and extraction API.

 Before you begin

-Review your document and determine the following information that will guide the field names and descriptions you define in the schema:
+Review your document and determine the following information that will determine the field names and descriptions you define in the schema:

 For example, note the following information in the California Personal Auto Insurance Application document: